noaione/yuusha-shoukan-ln/sources/v07/chapter6.md

 [Is my outfit... strange?]

 [It isn’t about being strange or anything like that!
-Why are you wearing an open-shouldered dress!!?!
+Why are you wearing an open-shouldered dress?!
 Looking closely, you’re also wearing make-up, even though you rarely wear them!!!]

 [That is, ummm...]